Lyz1213/CodeIntent/README.md

 # CodeIntent
  This repo provides the implementation of [Your Coding Intent is Secretly in the Context and You Should Deliberately Infer It Before Completion]

+We will release the code and data soon.